 When it comes to the debate between NVIDIA RTX and GTX graphics cards, there's a lot to consider.
 Both series have their strengths and are designed to cater to different user needs.
 However, if you're looking for a comprehensive answer to the question, "Is RTX better than GTX graphics?", let's dive into some details based on recent information gathered from various sources.

 The NVIDIA RTX series generally offers superior performance compared to the GTX series, particularly in games that support ray tracing and Deep Learning Super Sampling (DLSS)1.
-Ray tracing is a rendering technique that creates realistic lighting effects, while DLSS uses AI to boost frame rates and generate sharp images for games1.
+Ray tracing is a rendering technique that creates realistic lighting effects, while DLSS uses AI to boost frame rates and generate sharp images for games.

 Despite this, the GTX series shouldn't be dismissed outright.
-While it doesn't boast the same advanced features as its RTX counterpart, the GTX series can provide a more budget-friendly solution for gamers not requiring cutting-edge capabilities1.
+While it doesn't boast the same advanced features as its RTX counterpart, the GTX series can provide a more budget-friendly solution for gamers not requiring cutting-edge capabilities.

 That said, the RTX series undeniably has an edge when it comes to future-proofing gaming monitors.
 With the gaming industry steadily moving towards ray-tracing technology, having an RTX card could keep your rig relevant for longer.